 Accoya® wood for the Future

-- EUTR compliant: Made from legally harvested wood from well managed sustainable sources including FSC®, PEFCTM and other regionally certified woods.
+Made from legally harvested wood from well managed sustainable sources including FSC® certified woods.

-- The Accoya production facility meets highest requirements with respect to health, safety and the environment and powered for over 50% by renewable energy.
+The Accoya production facility meets highest requirements with respect to health, safety and the environment.
+Over 50% of the facility is powered by renewable energy.

 CO2 negative over the full life cycle in many typical uses*.
 Therefore, Accoya is an environmentally friendly substitute for tropical hardwoods and materials from non renewable resources.

 *Based on the results of an Accoya window frame study.

 Enhanced durability, facilitating a longer lifespan, improved carbon sequestration potential and lower lifetime material consumption versus other materials.

 Accoya has acquired several quality certifications (e.g. KOMO, RAL, BBA, WDMA, etc) and is warranted against fungal decay for at least 50 years above ground and 25 years in ground.

 Outstanding dimensional stability and improved hardness results in lower maintenance frequency (lower costs) and therefore less coating use and waste over the product’s lifetime.